-Upon completion of the academic program, students are in the clinic for 40 weeks for the D.P.T. program.
+Students complete a total of 40 weeks of clinical education in the DPT program.
 Students are full time on clinical rotations and are expected to accept responsibility in the examination and treatment of patients/clients in a variety of clinical settings under the supervision of a qualified physical therapist.
 Successful completion of the program does not guarantee that an individual will pass the licensure exam and practice as a physical therapist.

 Candidates must pass a state-administered national exam after graduation.
 Other requirements for physical therapy practice vary from state-to-state according to physical therapy practice acts or state regulations governing physical therapy.
 A state board may refuse to issue a license for specific reasons related to moral turpitude, intemperate use of alcohol or drugs, or conviction of a crime.

-Maryville’s Physical Therapy program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association (APTA), located at 1111 N. Fairfax Street, Alexandria, VA 22314-1488.
+The Physical Therapy Program at Maryville University of St. Louis is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.

 Before students can be admitted to the program, they must meet certain entrance requirements.
-For specifics on these requirements, refer to the Physical Therapy Requirements section under Policies and Information .
+For specifics on these requirements, refer to the Physical Therapy Requirements section under Undergraduate Admission Requirements .

 Health and Other Special Requirements